Vindexus/HeresyWorld/charactercreation.md

 Hive World characters gain +1 to any Defy Danger rolls when moving through crowds.
 +1 to Wisdom
 -1 to Strength

+### Shrine World
+Shrine World characters can reroll a failed roll showing a 1 and a 6 once per session.
++1 to Charisma
+-1 to Strength

 ### Voidborn
 Voidborn gain +1 to any rolls to resist warp energy.